 Applies to fosinopril / hydrochlorothiazide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking fosinopril / hydrochlorothiazide:Less common
+You should check with your doctor immediately if any of these side effects occur when taking fosinopril / hydrochlorothiazide:Less common

 - Blurred vision